syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 IncludeHeader - Specifies whether class properties names must be imported or not.
 PreserveTypes - Indicates whether XlsIO should preserve column types from Data.
 By default, preserve type is TRUE.
 Setting it to True will import data based on column type, otherwise will import based on value type.

-The following code snippet illustrates how to import collection objects into a worksheet using **ImportData** method with **ExcelImportDataOptions** class.
+The following code snippet illustrates how to export from collection of objects to a worksheet using **ImportData** method with **ExcelImportDataOptions** class.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}